Hiking the Thames Path

 • Follow the Thames Path from its Cotswolds source into the heart of London

-• Iconic sights such as Windsor Castle, Runnymede & Hampton Court Palace
+• See iconic sights such as Windsor Castle, Runnymede & Hampton Court Palace

-• Contrasting landscapes from tranquil meadows to the bustling city
+• Enjoy contrasting landscapes from tranquil meadows to the bustling city of London

-• Walk through the Chiltern Hills, an Area of Outstanding Natural Beauty
+• Hike through the Chiltern Hills, a designated Area of Outstanding Natural Beauty

 Discover Thames Path